Observability of Schr\"odinger propagators on tori in rough settings: Introduction

-Although inspired by Bourgain's cluster-based approach \cite{Bourgain2014control-3D} on $\mathbb{T}^3$, we pursue a \emph{different strategy}: we exploit the fact that almost every cluster projects onto a lower-dimensional affine sublattice of $\mathbb{Z}^d$.
+Although inspired by Bourgain's clustering approach \cite{Bourgain2014control-3D} on $\mathbb{T}^3$, we pursue a \emph{different strategy}: we exploit the fact that every cluster, except for a finite number of them, projects onto a lower-dimensional affine sublattice of $\mathbb{Z}^d$.
 This geometric insight enables a dimensional reduction argument and an induction-based proof.

 Due to the large separation between clusters, the observability estimate \eqref{eq::observability-generalized} effectively \emph{decouples} when $V$ and $\chi$ are smooth or well-approximated by smooth functions, reducing to estimates on cluster-localized Fourier modes.